drifted-in/txgh/README.md

 =============
 For correct functionality it is necessary to set up both Transifex and GitHub hooks in your projects settings.
 The mapping between both projects is specified in a special JSON configuration file.

 This file is stored in `/src/main/resources/in/drifted/txgh/resources/config.json`.
-It specifies the project name, credentials, the project to synchronize and in case of Transifex projects also a special resources configuration file.
+It specifies the project name, credentials, the commit user (both name and email address has to match the GitHub account), the project to synchronize and in case of Transifex projects also a special resources configuration file.

     {
         "gitHubProjectConfigMap" : {
             "https://github.com/drifted-in/project" : {
                 "gitHubCredentials" : {"username" : "github-user", "password" : "github-password"},
+                "gitHubUser" : {"name" : "github-user-name", "email" : "github-user-email"},
                 "transifexProjectName" : "transifex-project"
             }
         },